EnMasseProject/enmasse-workshop/README.md

 * _sparkdriver_ : as Spark driver application user
 * _thermostat_ : as thermostat application user

+It's clear that this workshop involves a "real" user who is in charge to create and configure the addresses and some other users which are relaled to applications running in the cluster and devices running in the field.

 #### Creating messaging addresses

 In EnMasse, you have the concepts of address spaces and addresses.